Improving teaching and learning in English

 At the end of the project, the school needed to be in a position to support other schools (for example through SLE roles).

 The project accountability is with the ‘School Improvement Committee’ who report back to Full Governors.
-Funding of this project has come through Pupil Premium.
+Funding for this project has come through Pupil Premium.
 I have reported termly data, highlighting different groups and trends.
 Challenge has been provided where data is low.
-In some cohorts this is reflective of individual needs (such as high levels of SEND).
-However, in other cohorts, governors have sought assurance that additional support and / or changes have been made to ensure rapid improvements.
+In some cohorts, this is reflective of individual needs (such as high levels of SEND).
+However, in other cohorts, governors have sought assurance that additional support and/or changes have been made to ensure rapid improvements.
 This challenges me to ask myself whether I am doing enough to support teachers.

 Not all members of the committee have attended every meeting leading to less robust discussions.
 Consequently, I reported the data to the Chair of Governors.
 Reflecting on this led to discussions of redesigning the committee structures and/or to utilise technology to ensure attendance.